deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 * Allow connecting to the ports of the static node so that the application can work;
 * Restrict access to external resources or other VMs in the cloud for security reasons;

-ДFor all this, additional security groups should be used.
+For all this, additional security groups should be used.
 You can only use security groups that are created in the cloud tentatively.

 ### Enabling additional security groups on static and master nodes